promisegrid/paper-ism/README.md

 This paper explores the relationship between ISM, PT, and SST and introduces a generic language for describing state transitions in a way that aligns with these theories.

 For the purposes of this paper, it may be helpful to think of a promise as an assertion of fact as of a particular point on a timeline, with veracity equal to true, false, or undecided.

-### Decentralized Infinite State Machine (ISM)

-The *decentralized* aspect of ISM ensures that there is no central controller, and each agent acts independently, promoting scalability and fault tolerance.
-Each agent is responsible for deciding its own next state based on both internal conditions and the promises made by other agents.
-These agents are autonomous, following the core principle of Promise Theory, where each agent manages its own behavior and is not dictated by any central authority.
-Agents only promise things that are under their own control -- agents cannot make promises on behalf of others.
-These promises can be observed by others to inform their own state transitions.

 ### Promise Theory